 – If only one storage account is configured on your domain, it's selected by default.

-– If more than one storage account is configured, AODocs prompts you to select from the list of available accounts.
+– If several storage accounts have been configured, select the storage account you want to assign to this library from the list.
 This list includes only storage accounts for which the current user is included in the availability setting.

 7. Press Create Library.
 Your library is now created.

-For Document Management libraries and Secured Folders, you're redirected to the homepage of your library in the AODocs user interface.
+- Document Management libraries and Secure Folders, you're redirected to the library homepage in the AODocs user interface

-For Team Folders, you're redirected to the root folder of your library in the Google Drive Interface.
+- Team Folders, you're redirected to the root folder of your library in the Google Drive interface.

-You can then switch between the AODocs interface and Google Drive.
+Note: You can switch between the AODocs interface and Google Drive.